biorobaw/FAIRIS/README.md

 pip install -r requirements.txt
 ```

-This will install all libraries needed for your Python Virtual environment to run FAIRIS-Lite in Webots.
+This will install all libraries needed for your Python Virtual environment to run FAIRIS in Webots.

 ---
 ## Updating Runtime Configurations for New Controllers